 LIFESTYLE

 Sometimes, ED can be helped by implementing lifestyle changes.
 A 2019 study by Krzastek SC et al states that men with ED can improve their symptoms with increased physical activity, by losing weight, improving diet, and quitting smoking.
-If the cause of the ED is a medical condition, treatment of that condition should improve the symptoms.
+If the cause of the erectile dysfunction is a medical condition, treatment of that condition should improve the symptoms.

 Work remains to be